goeksu/libc/README.md

 # libc
-Libft project within ecole 42 as a recreation of LibC
+Libft project as a recreation of LibC